Opeolumike/UK-Precision-GridShift/README.md

 > **Colab Users:** Add `!`before `python` i.e `!python`.

 ## How to Access the Grid Files Directly from the Source
 The grid files used in this tool were retrieved from the official sources listed below.
-If you choose to download them independently instead of using the pre-configured `Transformation_Grids` files, you have two ways to ensure the tool run correctly:
+If you choose to download them independently instead of using the pre-configured `Transformation_Grids` files, you have two ways to ensure the tool runs correctly:

 *   **OSTN15 (Horizontal):** [Download Here](https://www.ordnancesurvey.co.uk/documents/resources/OSTN15-NTv2.zip)
 *   **OSGM15 (Vertical):** [Download Here](https://cdn.proj.org/uk_os_OSGM15_GB.tif)